OpenTTD/website/_posts/2021-05-01-monthly-dev-post.md

 Mostly what stood out from the Steam release, how difficult it is to setup a network game.
 And this might sound silly, but it is not something we really realised before.
 Back in 2007, from which this network implementation dates, it was one of the only ways available.
-But as time went on, better and easier ways to join eachother in a game have been invented; and we have not caught up with that.
+But as time went on, better and easier ways to join each other in a game have been invented; and we have not caught up with that.

 So, a few days after release, we started work on improving the whole network experience.
 This is not an easy task, as there are many moving parts.